One dead, several hurt in Ohio State Fair ride accident

 "I am terribly saddened by this accident, by the loss of life and that people were injured enjoying Ohio's fair," Kasich said.

-Battalion Chief Steve Martin told WCMH that two people who were injured were in stable condition.
+The person who was killed and those who were injured were not identified by authorities.
+Columbus fire Battalion Chief Steve Martin told NBC affiliate WCMH that two people who were injured were in stable condition.
 The station reported that one of those injured is a 13-year-old girl.

+Ohio State University Wexner Medical Center Dr. David Evans told reporters that they reviewed video of the accident "that demonstrated that multiple passengers were ejected at high speed with high energy many feet — at least 20 or 30, if not more — into the air and then crashed at a significant distance from the ride."

+OSU Wexner Medical Center has received three patients, a hospital spokesperson said.
+All three will likely be hospitalized for at least a week, Evans said.

 The fair, which is scheduled to run through Aug.
 6, attracts hundreds of thousands of people every year.
 More than 921,000 people attended in 2016, according to fair organizers.